stan-dev/cmdstanpy/docsrc/hello_world.rst

 Accessing the sample
 ^^^^^^^^^^^^^^^^^^^^

-The CmdStan `sample` method outputs are a set of per-chain `Stan CSV files <https://mc-stan.org/docs/cmdstan-guide/stan-csv.html#mcmc-sampler-csv-output>`__.
+The :meth:`~CmdStanModel.sample` method outputs are a set of per-chain `Stan CSV files <https://mc-stan.org/docs/cmdstan-guide/stan-csv.html#mcmc-sampler-csv-output>`__.
 The filenames follow the template '<model_name>-<YYYYMMDDHHMM>-<chain_id>' plus the file suffix '.csv'.